Mazelos/find-the-hat/README.md

 # Find The Hat
 A simple terminal game written in Javascript using NodeJs.
-The purpose of the game is to find the path to pickup the hat without falling in the holes.
+The purpose of the game is to find the path to pick up the hat without falling in the holes.

 <img src='/files/game.gif'  style="margin: 0 20%;"/>